 The Hubway system launched in Boston in July 2011 and will launch in Somerville in 2012.
 The system is planned to include 5,000 bikes at 300 kiosks in Somerville, Cambridge, Boston and Brookline.
-The bikes offer quick, inexpensive options for round trip and one-way transportation around town, and can be quicker and cheaper than driving and parking.
+The bikes offer quick, inexpensive trips around town, both round trip and one-way -- quicker and cheaper than driving.